-Physician Assistants (PAs) are valued members of the medical and surgical care team.
-Working alongside and under the supervision of doctors of medicine, osteopathy, and/or in some states podiatry, PAs take histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret laboratory studies, and prescribe medications.
+Physician Assistants (PAs) are valued members of the health care team.
+Working alongside and under the supervision of doctors of medicine, osteopathy, and/or in some states podiatry, PAs take histories, perform physical examinations, make clinical diagnoses, treat illnesses, provide patient education, counsel patients, assist in surgery, create patient orders, interpret laboratory studies, and prescribe medication.

 Program Offerings at Grand Valley

-The M.P.A.S. program consists of students who possess a baccalaureate degree from GVSU or other universities, have completed prerequisite courses, and at the time of application have fulfilled a minimum of 500 hours of work, volunteer, and/or shadow experience in health care settings with patients.
+Students who apply to the Masters of Physician Assistant Studies (M.P.A.S.) program possess a baccalaureate degree with a minimum cumulative 3.0 GPA, have completed prerequisite courses, and at the time of application have fulfilled a minimum of 500 hours of work, volunteer, and/or shadow experience in health care settings with patients.
 Admission to the M.P.A.S. program is highly competitive.
-Application information is available at www.gvsu.edu/pas/.

 PA students study a variety of topics that include: